-The company has the following policies in place to offer guidance to stakeholders and to mitigate the risk of modern slavery;
+The company has the following policies in place to offer guidance to stakeholders and to mitigate the risk of modern slavery:

-- > Forced, Bonded and Involuntary Labour.
+Forced, Bonded and Involuntary Labour.

-- > Freedom of Association.
+Freedom of Association.

-- > Young Workers.
+Young Workers.

-- → Recruitment Policy.
+Recruitment Policy.

-- Grievance Policy.
+Grievance Policu.

-- → Anti-Bribery Policy.
+Anti-Bribery Policy.

-- → Whistleblowing Policy.
+Whistleblowing Policy.

-- → Equal Opportunities Policy.
+Equal Upportunities Policy.

-- → Employer Pays Principle Policy.
+Employer Pays Principle Policy.

-- → Remediation Procedure.
+Remediation Procedure.

-We take any allegations

-that human rights might

-have not been upheld

-properly with the utmost

-importance.
-We have a

-whistleblowing policy to

-give our team members in

-Whitby and Kilkeel the

-tools to report anything

-sites where applicable.
+We take any allegations that human rights might have not been upheld properly with the utmost importance.
+We have a whistleblowing policy to give our team members in Whitby and Kilkeel the tools to report anything they fee is yet right within our business.
+We have incorporated the whistleblowing requirements of our customers into our sites where applicable.

-employees and workers is fundamental to our
+We believe that fair and ethical treatment of employees and workers is fundamental to our success.

-As such the company is committed to following the principles of the Ethical Trade Initiative (ETI) base code and communicating this our team members.
-2020 we continued to engage with our land suppliers demonstrating that they have applied the ETI base code within their operations.
+As such the company is committed to following the principles of the Ethical Trade Initiative (ETI) base code and communicating this to our team members.
+In 2021 we continued to engage with our land based suppliers in demonstrating that they have applied the ETI base code within their operations.